 I often see the hashtag “livingthedream” and this winter I’m pretty certain I lived mine.
-Two months sport climbing in Spain with Laura (and Oreo) and we lost only one day to rain, amazing.
+Two months sport climbing in Spain (Chulilla mostly) with Laura (and Oreo) and we lost only one day to rain, amazing.

 Sport climbing has taken centre stage in my personal climbing this last year, although I’m massively psyched for some trad action this summer, and a big reason for that was a trip to Spain last winter.
 Then I climbed in Margalef, Siurana and Costa Blanca, but also in Chulilla for a couple of awesome weeks, I love that place!
 Chulilla is such a friendly little place, where the climbing psyche levels are massive, but also not super intimidating like some places, it has a couple of great bars, cheap food shops, and you can walk to the crags.
 If like us you’re in a van, life couldn’t be easier, there’s even showers there!
 After the last trip I came back to the UK with a focus on climbing harder, and spoke to a mate about some coaching and trained properly – something which I’d not done before, with the focus being another Spain trip and half an eye on the magic 8a grade.

 The most important question, did I climb 8a?
 No. I got on one though!
 I had a great year, climbed some mega routes such as Empire of the Sun in Devon, 7b+ and Katana E4 up here in Wales, plus loads of other stuff, but never quite in the volume I wanted.
 Partly because work really took off last year and I was super busy with that, something for which I’m massively grateful and excited about!
 The training kept ticking over, but again not quite in the same volume as I had aimed for, but I did maintain focus and structure, the lack of volume though meant 8a was always going to be a massive ask.